 Here’s how to make gluten-free babka at home in a few simple steps:

-To make the sweet dough, add Lorraine’s Sweet Dough Mix to the mixing bowl of your standing mixer, along with the three included yeast packets.
+To make the sweet dough, add Hand + Heart Sweet Dough Mix to the mixing bowl of your standing mixer, along with the three included yeast packets.
 Whisk it all together.

-Add 1 1/4 cups warm whole milk, 3/4 cup of melted butter, and 2 large eggs (at room temperature) to the dry ingredients and mix everything together slowly at first, then on medium-high speed for 5 minutes.
+Add 1 1/4 cups warm whole milk, 3/4 cup melted butter, and 2 large eggs (at room temperature) to the dry ingredients.
+Mix everything together at low speed, then at medium-high speed for five minutes.

 Form the sticky dough into a ball and place it in a lightly greased bowl.
-Cover the bowl with plastic wrap and allow it 1.5 to 2 hours to rise in a warm place in your home.
-The dough should near double in size.
+Cover the bowl with plastic wrap and place it in your fridge for four hours or overnight (I recommend overnight).
+It should just about double in size.

 Step #2: Prepare the Dough

-Lorraine’s Sweet Dough Mix will make two loaves of babka, so be sure to divide the risen dough in half before moving forward with the rest of the recipe.
-You can use the second half of the dough to make a second loaf or use it to make cinnamon rolls, soft pretzels, fried donuts, or monkey bread.
+Hand + Heart Sweet Dough Mix will make two loaves of babka, so be sure to divide the risen dough in half before proceeding with the rest of the recipe.
+If you don’t want to make two loaves, you can use the second half of the dough to make cinnamon rolls, soft pretzels, fried donuts, or monkey bread instead.
+I highly recommend doing this!

-Now gently braid the dough, folding one side over the other side.
-Pinch and squish the ends together to seal them in place, then place the braided dough inside a greased parchment paper-lined 9×5 loaf pan.
+Now, gently braid the dough, folding one side over the other into a spiral.
+Pinch and squish the ends together to seal them in place, then place the braided dough inside a greased standard-sized 9×5 loaf pan.

 Step #3: Bake the Babka